zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 what is the error in the approximation if we retain only these two components.

+For CSCI6390, plot the points in the first three PCs (3D scatter plot) and report the variance and error.

 ## Part II: Points in High Dimensional Space